ytakahashi/pokedex.js/README.md

 - `totalBaseStatsLe(status: number)` : filters Pokemon list by given total base stats

 Multiple filters can be applied at the same time by chaining methods like examples above.
+By adding `.get()` after filter methods, you can get JSON array of Pokemons which satisfy filters.

 Everything can be done in Japanese!
 See [README_ja.md](./README_ja.md).